 I have been impressed by athletes Naomi Osaka and Simone Biles for dropping from major tournaments because the anxiety of the competition was too much for their mental health.
 Acknowledging your limits, asking for help and stepping back when it gets too much it’s a sign of strength and maturity, there is nothing weak or lazy about that.

-In the meantime, apologies for sounding like a woke feminist, but it is what it is, a white male athlete from a first world country asked to repeat the final of the Tokyo Olympic Games because he lost, hence the competion and judgment were unfair!
+In the meantime, apologies for sounding like a woke feminist, but it is what it is, a white male athlete from a first-world country asked to repeat the final of the Tokyo Olympic Games because he lost, hence the competition and judgment were unfair!
 Patriarchy and macho culture at their finest!
 What is there to be ashamed of in losing (I mean losing is inappropriate wording because he still won a medal at the Olympic Games) and admitting that someone else performed better?
 I am not even surprised about that because this is the typically arrogant and self-righteous white dude mentality to blame anyone else for their mistakes rather than themself.
-Thank God, women are leading a new revolution towards more sustainable and balanced models of success!
+Thank God, women are leading a new revolution toward more sustainable and balanced models of success!

 If I am not a successful athlete, what is it left of me?Naomi Osaka